top of page

 Where will my session take place?

-Your session will occur at my office at 166 E Chestnut Street.
+If you have scheduled an office visit, your session will occur at my office at 166 E Chestnut Street.
 There is adequate off-street parking.
-My office is directly accessible from the parking lot, there is no need to enter through the front door of the house.

 What are your credentials?